ooddle

 Noom: Behavior Change Strength

 Noom built its brand on cognitive behavioral psychology applied to food.
 Daily lessons explain why you eat the way you do.
-Color-coded foods (green, yellow, orange) replace strict calorie rules.
+Color-coded foods, green, yellow, orange, replace strict calorie rules.
+The pitch is that behavior change drives weight loss more than calorie precision, which is true in many cases, especially for people who have been on and off diets for years.

 Where Noom Wins

 Education is genuinely strong.
 People learn about hunger cues, emotional eating, and habit loops.
-The coaching add-on adds accountability.
+The coaching add-on adds accountability, and the daily lessons keep engagement higher than tracking alone.
+For people who have never thought about food psychology, Noom can be eye-opening.

 Where Noom Falls Short

 The cost is high.
-The calorie target some users get can feel restrictive.
+The calorie target some users get can feel restrictive, especially for active women and athletes.
 It addresses food behavior in isolation, ignoring sleep and movement that drive much of the eating pattern.
+People with cravings driven by poor sleep often plateau because Noom does not address sleep at all.

 Lifesum: Tracking and Plan Strength